 Regardless of why the company is going forward with the IPO, when it does so it will sell a portion of its shares, and the original owners will retain some portion of the remaining shares in most cases.

 The new owners will put pressure on the company to deliver short-term performance.
 They want dividends, and they want short-term profits to drive the price of the shares up.
 Those goals might be shortsighted and may even hurt the company in the long term.
-When the company was privately held, the owners didn’t have those pressures and could focus on long-term growth instead.
+While the company was privately held, the owners didn’t have those pressures and could focus on long-term growth instead.

 Is an IPO a good investment?

 According to the Motley fool, of the 116 companies that issued an IPO on the Nasdaq in 2011, only 25 were trading above their initial offer price.
 The average loss at the end of trading after only a few days of going public was a loss of 20%.
 Ouch.
 And University of Florida has an even gloomier report.
 They looked at all the IPOs between 1970 and 2011 and found that the average IPO underperformed similar firms by 3% on average during the first 5 years after going public.
 And in years 1 and 2, the average IPO lagged it’s peers by 18% and 6.3% respectively.

 How are IPOs priced?